rmrk-team/evm/docs/RMRK/access/Ownable.md

 > Ownable

-A minimal ownable smart contractf or owner and contributors.
+A minimal ownable smart contract or owner and contributors.

 *This smart contract is based on &quot;openzeppelin&#39;s access/Ownable.sol&quot;.*